emccandlesssmu/Beer_Brewery_Assessment/Beer_Brewery_Assessment.md

-### Calculating median IBU and displaying in barchart
+### Analyze median bitterness units (IBU) and display in barchart by state

+The purpose of the following r code was to calculate the median of bitterness units (IBU) for each state and show a bar chart highlighting data:

 ```r